-Third, fairness of μ' is due to the pointing rule used in the FIG. A crucial step is to show that no student has justified envy to student i_k who is newly matched to s_k under μ' , where i_k and s_k appear in the FIG cycle (i.e., i_k points to s_k under the FIG).13 If some student i finds s_k to be better than her match under μ' , then she should have also found s_k to be better than her match under μ (because μ' Pareto dominates μ).
+Third, fairness of μ' is due to the pointing rule used in the FIG. A crucial step is to show that no student has justified envy to student i_k who is newly matched to s_k under μ' , where i_k and s_k appear in the FIG cycle (i.e., i_k points to s_k under the FIG).
+If some student i finds s_k to be better than her match under μ' , then she should have also found s_k to be better than her match under μ (because μ' Pareto dominates μ).
 But the pointing rule for FIG implies that i_k is the best student (according to s_k 's priority) among those who found s_k to be better than the match under μ .
 So, in particular, i is not higher than i_k under s_k 's priority.
 This implies that i cannot have justified envy to i_k under μ' .

 Finally, balancedness of μ' holds because the FIG cycle is "closed," that is, for any given region r, if an arrow from a student goes outside of r along the cycle, then another arrow from a student must come back to r and vice versa, which implies that the number of times the arrows go outside must be equal to the number of times the arrows come back to r.
 Whether balancedness is maintained by implementing a cycle may not be obvious due to the fact that an outgoing arrow may carry a student who lives in r or one who does not live in r, and similarly an incoming arrow may carry either type of a student.
-Figure 6 shows that in every possible case, balancedness is maintained when a cycle is implemented.14 Feasibility would also be violated if an arrow that goes across regions can originate from a school, a possibility that the definition of FIG prohibits.
-Example 5 illustrates this point.
+Figure 6 shows that in every possible case, balancedness is maintained when a cycle is implemented.17 We also note that feasibility would be violated under seemingly reasonable pointing rules.
+Part (2) of the next remark illustrates this point.

-13Justified envy to other students matched to s_k or those that involve other schools can be shown not to exist by using fairness of μ and the fact that μ' Pareto dominates μ .
+16Justified envy to other students matched to s_k or those that involve other schools can be shown not to exist by using fairness of μ and the fact that μ' Pareto dominates μ .